-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Tick, Tick … Boom!

-- West Side Story
+- WINNER: West Side Story

 Best actress in a motion picture - drama